BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 Sorry, your browser doesn't support embedded videos.
 </video>

-You can also hide players for specific players.
+You can also hide players for specific players in the `custom.yml`.
 If the `source_player` meets the conditions every player that meets the `target_player` conditions is completely hidden for him.
 This is really helpful if you want a lonely place on your server, or your quests break when multiple players can see or affect each other.